munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 </Tbody>
 </Table>

+Uehara Himari is a second-year student at Haneoka Girls' High School and the leader and bassist of Afterglow.
+She is a huge fan of Kaoru's.

-Himari is the leader and bassist of the band member Afterglow, Himari is a normal bot, which means she has 50 skill point.
+Himari is a normal bot, which means she has 50 skill point.
 She is 50% accurate when firing.
 Her reaction time is 0.4 seconds and she can detect footsteps.
 She holds her fire for 0.7 seconds before attacking.

 Both of her teamwork and bravery are set to 75 (Good) points each.
 She will always follow the player's commands and stays close to teammates.
 She will retreat after spotting a large group of Terrorists.
 After several seconds, she will attack.
 In bomb defusal maps, she prefers to strike the Terrorists rather than camping at a bombsite.